ngroegli/hacky-easter-2024/Level 6 - Hexagon/Lost in Primes/README.md

     if __name__ == "__main__":
         main()

-For executing the flag_generator, I set the console color to black/white and scan the QR:
+When executing the flag_generator, I have set the console color to black/white and scanned the QR:

 ![generated_flag.png](generated_flag.png)

 ## The flag